thesilencelies/UEThreadBugMWE/README.md

 8. watch as it gloriously crashes on exit from a benign thread in a shared library

+9. compare to running another executable with the lib by running TBMWE from ThirdParty/MWE/build

 Any ideas how to fix this??